Development of The Last of Us: Background and overview

 Preliminary work on The Last of Us, under the codename "Project Thing" or "T1", began after the release of Uncharted 2: Among Thieves in October 2009.
-For the first time in the company's history, developer Naughty Dog split into two teams to work on projects concurrently; while one team developed Uncharted 3: Drake's Deception (2011), the other began work on The Last of Us.
-In order to run the two teams smoothly, co-presidents Evan Wells and Christophe Balestra chose game director Bruce Straley and creative director Neil Druckmann to lead development on The Last of Us.
-Straley, who was employed at Naughty Dog in March 1999, was selected to lead the project based on his experience and his work on previous projects, while Druckmann, an employee since 2004, was chosen for his determination and talent for design about a year into the game's production.
+For the first time in the company's history, developer Naughty Dog split into two teams to work on projects concurrently, with the first developing Uncharted 3: Drake's Deception (2011).
+Naughty Dog had attempted a dual team setup once before around the time Uncharted: Drake's Fortune (2007) was being developed in order to work on Jak and Daxter for the PlayStation Portable.
+This initial attempt failed due to the team having insufficient resources—though by the time that the company released two Uncharted games, co-presidents Evan Wells and Christophe Balestra felt the team was experienced enough to try this again.